100rabhkr/TCWHOIS/README.md

 > **Note**
 It can throw ExecutionException and InterruptedException so wrap it in a try-catch.
 Also The syntax of the domain name should be domainname.suffix(GTLDs, example: .com, .edu, .net etc) Currently the Registry database contains ONLY .COM, .NET, .EDU domains and Registrars.
+More TLDs are being added.
 Example: google.com and not ~~www.~~ google.com
 **No need to add www or any other subdomain**